What we are reading this week (beginning Friday, November 4, 2022):

 After a primer on favoritism, chapter two moves to the iconic clash between faith and works.

 “Speak and act as those who are going to be judged by the law that gives freedom” (2.11).
 If we try to live according to the law that only gives out justice, we’re all in trouble.
 Even the Old Testament calls us to faith, not works.
 Abraham’s example is given several times in the New Testament, including here in 2.21-23.

 And even though we are saved by faith, something should look different on this planet because of our faith.
 I like to say, “Faith leaves footprints.”
 If there are no footprints (works), then the faith is dead.
 It will always leave a residue.
 Anything else without the residue is something, but not faith (2.17, 22).

-The verses on “taming the tongue” at the beginning of chapter three are a great example of just how practical this book is to daily living.
+The verses on “taming the tongue” at the beginning of chapter three are great examples of just how practical this book is to daily living.
 We can tame reptiles, but can’t tame the tongue!
 (3.7-8).
 That is something to think about!
 Underlying root causes of strife are laid out in chapter four.
 The theme of this entire chapter is the need to live humbly, and the many benefits that come about when we do.
 All conflicts originate not in a divided group or a divided church or even in a divided relationship, but in a divided heart.
 See 4.1-2.

 Naming and claiming things for our own personal benefit is a direct affront to God’s will, and an affirmation of 4.3.

 In the New Testament church, you would find wealthy people (church services were normally held in their homes), suffering people, and sick people.
 James addresses each of these in his final chapter, number five.